wso2-attic/ballerina-integrator/README.md

 ```
 You can create the above Ballerina project using Ballerina project initializing toolkit.

-- First, create a new directory in your local machine as `restful-service` and navigate inside the directory using terminal.
+- First, create a new directory in your local machine as `restful-service` and navigate to the directory using terminal.
-- Then enter the following for the Ballerina project initializing toolkit.
+- Then enter the following inputs to the Ballerina project initializing toolkit.
 ```bash
 restful-service$ ballerina init -i
 Create Ballerina.toml [yes/y, no/n]: (y) y